Lund Khwar: Valley of the Latter Day Saints (Ulema)

-Lund Khwar has always remained very rich in its Islamic tradition and heritage of knowledge.
-Not only have many Lund Khwarians been great Ulema, graduating in great numbers from great institutions like Deoband and a very famous personality of lundkhawar whom graduated from these institution was sahib-e-haq (Saint Abdul Ali), but lundkhawar has also served as a home for many famous saints, Ghazi and Ulema.
-Such famous names include: Saint Syed Abdul Wahab Akhun Panju Baba, Syed Ismail Shaheed Barelvi, Shah Ismail Shaheed and Haji Sahib of Rashakai great great grandson of Sadar Khan.
+Lund Khwar has always been rich in its Islamic tradition and heritage of knowledge.
+Not only have many Lund Khwarians been great Ulema, graduating in great numbers from great institutions like Deoband and Saint Abdul Ali, but Lund Khwar has also served as a home for many famous saints, Ghazi and Ulema.
+Such famous names include Saint Syed Abdul Wahab Akhun Panju Baba, Syed Ismail Shaheed Barelvi, Shah Ismail Shaheed and Haji Sahib of Rashakai, great-great-grandson of Sadar Khan.
 The people of the village contributed to the liberation of India in the 19th century by joining Syed Ahmad Shaheed Barelvi.